 Codabar is a discrete numeric symbology that is used in libraries, blood banks, and a variety of other information processing applications.
 It can encode 0-9 digits, six symbols, and start and stop characters.

-The appearance of the barcode is easily customizable.
+The appearance of the Flutter Barcode is easily customizable.
 Customize barcodes’ color, bar height, bar width, and more.

 Apply a foreground color and background color to a barcode.